Guide to Dehydrating Vegetables

 Steam for 6 minutes.
 Cool in a bowl of cold water, then place on dehydrator tray in single layer.
 Apply salt if desired.
 Dehydrate at 135°F (57°C) for 6 to 8 hours.
 Potatoes will be hard when dry.

-Guide to Dehydrating Potatoes.
+Explore: Guide to Dehydrating Potatoes

-It shows how to select, prepare, and cook potatoes before drying them.
+The guide shows how to select, prepare, and cook potatoes before drying them.
 You’ll learn how to dehydrate potatoes by cutting them into cubes, thin slices, and French fry shapes, as well as how to dehydrate mashed potatoes, grated potatoes, and potato skins.

 Dehydrated potato recipes include French Fries & Gravy, Potatoes au Gratin, Vegetable Beef Soup with Potatoes, Grated Potatoes & Chili, Mashed Potatoes with Meat & Vegetables, Cheesy Cream Potatoes & Chili, and more.